 Hunger Sunday - First Sunday of each Month

 Since January 1, 2004 (6 ½ years) LCC has collected and given to Hunger $33,000 in cash and $14,000 in food value.
 That represents a wonderful accomplishment in our continuing Outreach Ministry.
 But what is more significant is the many adults and children who have received this assistance in their time of need.
 We thank you, Lakewood Christian Service Center thanks you, and so does Jesus!

 Jesus said "I was hungry and you gave me food, I was thirsty and you gave me something to drink."
 "Just as you do this for members of my family you do it to me."
 Matthew 25:34-48

 The first Sunday of each month is "Hunger Sunday".
 Food may be left in the church office or in the baskets located in the West Clifton entrance.
 Envelopes for cash or check contributions are available in the Worship Bulletin.

 All food donations are given to Lakewood Community Services Center, along with excess cash contributions after paying the expenses associated with our own "Community Meals".

 You may also drop off your contribution anytime in the Church office.

 (An outreach Ministry in your Church)

 What a huge success our 9th annual Homeless Awareness Sleep-Out was this year!
-Thanks to the superb organization of Robin and Scott Suttell and Jill and Scott Richardson, the kids collected $5,123.98 (as of Monday, January 28th) to be donated to Family Promise, the NorthEast Coalition for Homeless and their own summer Mission Trip fund.
+Thanks to the superb organization of Robin and Scott Suttell and Jill and Scott Richardson, the kids collected $5,123.98 that was donated to Family Promise, the NorthEast Coalition for Homeless and their own summer Mission Trip fund.